jimsander/dcm_security_guide/_sources/overview.txt

 Audience
 ~~~~~~~~

-   The Dell Cloud Manager Security Guide is intended for Dell Cloud Manager administrators tasked with performing this tasks:
+   The Dell Cloud Manager Security Guide is intended for Dell Cloud Manager administrators tasked with performing these tasks:

    * Designing and implementing security policies to protect the resources and data of an organization from unauthorized access.
-   * Creating, maintiaining and terminating Dell Cloud Manager user accounts, groups, roles and access rights.
+   * Creating, maintaining and terminating Dell Cloud Manager user accounts, groups, roles and access rights.